 - Telemetry rule, which is triggered when the selected device telemetry crosses a specified threshold.
 Learn more about telemetry rules.

-For example, you can add a Settings and Properties tile to show a selection of the current values of settings and properties by selecting Edit Template and the tile from the Library:
+For example, you can add a Settings and Properties tile to show a selection of the current values of settings and properties by selecting the Dashboard tab and the tile from the Library:

-Now when an operator views the dashboard, they can see this tile that displays the properties and settings of the device:
+Now when an operator views the dashboard in the Device Explorer, they can see the tile.

 Add an Azure Maps location in the dashboard

-If you configured a location property earlier in Create a location property through Azure Maps, you can visualize the location by using a map in your device dashboard.
+If you configured a location property, you can visualize the location by using a map in your device dashboard.

 On the device dashboard, select Map from the library.

-Give it a title.
-The example below has the title Installation Location, then choose the location property that you previously configured under the Properties tab.
-In the example below, Installation address is selected.
+Give the map a title.
+The following example has the title Installation Location.
+Then choose the location property that you previously configured on the Properties tab.
+In the following example, Installation address is selected.

 Select Save.
 The map tile now displays the location that you selected.

 You can resize the map to your desired size.
-Now when an operator views the dashboard, they can see all the dashboard tiles that you've configured, including a location map.
+Now when an operator views the dashboard in the Device Explorer, all the dashboard tiles that you've configured, including a location map are visible.